whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-04-Honest-Company-Essentials-Bundle-June-2015-Review.md

 <br>

 <p><b>VERDICT:</b> I <strike>liked</strike> loved all my picks this month for my bundle and can "honestly" say that each one of them will be a staple in my household.
-I do wish though that their scents would be less of a dessert bakery and more of a spa, but that's just my preference in scents.
+I do wish though that their scents would be less of a bakery and more of a spa, but that's just my preference in scents.
 If I purchased the bundle products individually, the total would come up to $65.75 but I only paid $35.95 because of the subscription, that's almost 50% off!
 I'm already planning out what to get for my next bundle, so stay tuned to see what I order next month!</p>